TalliHash/README.github/README.md

 # README.github
-TalliHash is designed to be a tag‑centric, polyhierarchical forum platform where:
+TalliHash is designed to be a tag‑centric, polyhierarchical forum platform where, unlike on Reddit:

 •	**Tags form communities:** posts live in multiple tags at once, eliminating crossposts.